Portraits of Johann Sebastian Bach: Elias Gottlob Haussmann

-A 1748 copy of Haussmann's painting would have belonged to Carl Philipp Emanuel Bach, then passing to Johann Christian Kittel.
+A 1748 copy of Haussmann's painting belonged to Carl Philipp Emanuel Bach, then passing to Johann Christian Kittel.
 Subsequently, after the latter's death, it was purchased from an antique dealer in Berlin by the Jenke family.
 Some argue that this is the original portrait that Bach gave to Mizler's society, and that the previous one is the replica.
 In this case, the dates of the two portraits should be reversed.